galvin96/vihu96/index.md

 2. 2016 - 2017: __Fresher Software Engineer__ at VNG Company  /  Ho Chi Minh City

-   > Member of a high productive team to develop the landing page for promotion SmartPager project.
+   > Create a landing page to promote the SmartPager project as a member of a high-functioning team.
    >
    > Development of the visualization module (JavaScript, HTML, SCSS) of Camera monitoring system.

-3. 2017 - 2022: __P Ltd.__ in Ho Chi Minh city
+3. 2017 - 2022: __YDEV Ltd.__ in Ho Chi Minh city

    > Core team member at the Single Sign On project that allows a user to log in with a single ID and password to any of several related, yet independent, software systems; and many internal systems.
    >